-Emerging occupations typically are the result of:
+Emerging occupations typically appear as a result of:

 - an increased human need (for example, alternate sources of energy)